FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Installation
 ============

-1. There are two way to add the bundle to your project:
+STEP 1: There are two way to add the bundle to your project:

 a) With the vendor script (preferred method):